post-thumb

 • Related Diseases

-Sarcoma is a type of cancer that originates in the connective tissues of the body, such as bones, muscles, cartilage, nerves, and blood vessels.
+Sarcoma is a type of cancer that develops in the cells of connective tissues in the body, such as bones, muscles, tendons, cartilage, nerves, fat, and blood vessels.

 Disclaimer: The information provided on this platform is for informational and educational purposes only.
 It is not intended to substitute professional medical advice, diagnosis, or treatment.
 Individuals should always seek the guidance of a qualified healthcare professional, such as a physician, doctor, or nutritionist, before making any health-related decisions.